-Two people, surrounded by wealth and opulence, sit down to dinner at a table that is long enough to seat entire football teams.
+Two people, surrounded by wealth and opulence, sit down to dinner at a table that is long enough to seat an entire NFL team.
 Rather than doing the sensible thing and sitting close together, they sit at the far ends of the table.

 - The Incredibles has Bob and Mirage dine at opposite ends of a table after Bob neutralizes the Omnidroid.
-It does a good job at setting up the opulent but ultimately empty life that Bob is about to enter with his new job.
-Also, judging from what Mirage says, the great size of the table, coupled with its placement right next to a wall of lava, stem from her boss's obsession with power.
+It does a good job at setting up the opulent but ultimately empty life that Bob Parr is about to enter with his new job.
+Also, judging from what Mirage says, the great size of the table, coupled with its placement right next to a wall of lava, stems from her boss (Syndrome)'s obsession with power.

 - When you're making a silent film in 2011 you need non-verbal clues to get the characters' emotional states across, so The Artist uses this to demonstrate the emotional gulf between George Valentin and his wife.